textpattern/textpattern.github.io/brand/user-docs-guide.md

 Interface strings are the text elements a user reads in the administration interface; from headers to form control labels to system feedback messages.
 Thoughtful development of these strings is critical for good software usability.
 So is referring to them consistently yet unobtrusively in documentation.

-The balance between consistency and unobtrusiveness when documentating interface strings, can be challenging when many types of strings exist.
+The balance between consistency and unobtrusiveness when documenting interface strings, can be challenging when many types of strings exist.
 Textpattern documentation aims for a clear and logical balance, whether referring directly to back-end locations or identifying such elements in general terms.

 The various possible strings are detailed in the following sections.